-Applications will not be accepted without documentation of the state required immunizations and/or titers (contact the Nursing Office or the Counseling Center for an application packet).
+Applications will not be accepted without Hepatitis B immunizations/immune titer documentation.
 Applications will be kept on file for one academic year.
 Applicants interested in maintaining an active application file must notify the nursing office in writing prior to the expiration of one academic year.